-While presenting a talk at CAMP IT last week I got into a number of conversations with attendees about the Hand Rule.
+While presenting a talk at CAMP IT last week I got into a number of conversations with attendees about the Hand Rule and security costs.
 At HALOCK Security Labs we talk about the Hand Rule a lot.
 Also known as the Calculus of Negligence, it is a way that an organization can mathematically estimate what a “reasonable” investment would be to prevent the risk of a threat.
 Briefly, the Hand Rule states that if the burden for reducing a risk is less than the likelihood of the risk times its impact, then the burden is reasonable.

 Think of it this way.
 If a woman owns a store with a sidewalk out front and there is a winter storm under way, she might consider it a good idea to shovel her sidewalk and to throw some salt down on the ground to keep the sidewalk safe for passers-by as well as her customers.
 Hiring a person to clear the sidewalk costs her $40.00 through the duration of the storm.